DougAnderson444/wurbo-rhai-formula/README.md

 - [`Wurbo`](https://github.com/DougAnderson444/wurbo): Interactive WIT-Wasm, uses [`minijinja`](https://docs.rs/minijinja/latest/minijinja/) under the hood, and
 - [`WIT`](https://component-model.bytecodealliance.org/) Powerful WebAssembly components

+## Why not just use ____?

+Why not just use:

+- `JavaScript`?
+JS can easily exfiltrate data, so it's a security risk.
+WIT WebAssembly components are sandboxed, so your data goes nowhere unless you say so.
+- `Excel/Sheets`?
+Excel cannot separate data from the template, and is easily copied/pirated.

 ## A simple, flexible formula.

 We want our user to be able to calculate something amongst `revenue` and `expenses`, but we want to give them the flexibility to use any formula they want.